-Summer holidays are not finished yet and there are still plenty of opportunities for travels.
+Summer holidays are not finished yet and there are still plenty of opportunities for travel.
 HelloMonaco has picked a top 10 of the best spots not to be missed on the French Riviera.
 If you think that you have already explored everything, then we are going to surprise you with some jewels.
 From Villa Ephrussi de Rothschild, the village of Saint-Paul-de-Vence to the Esterel Mountains.
 The Mediterranean coast of France is famous for its unforgettable scenery, admired by tourists and local residents alike.

 1. Castle Hill (Colline du Chateau)